-Appeals received by a Family Community Resource Center other Department offices, or a CCR&R should be date-stamped and emailed or faxed to BAH within 48 hours.
-Attach the postmarked envelope if the request was mailed to the office or the transmittal sheet if it was faxed.
-For appeals signed by a representative, attach a copy of their authorization.
+Appeals received by a Family Community Resource Center, other Department offices, or a CCR&R must be date-stamped and uploaded in IES within 48 hours.
+If the client files an appeal at a FCRC that is not currently serving the client, the FCRC should upload all documents to IES and notify the servicing FCRC.
+Scan and upload the postmarked envelope if the request was mailed to the office or the transmittal sheet if it was faxed to the office.
+For appeals signed by an authorized representative, scan and upload a copy of the client's authorization (Form IL444-0960).
+Upload all documents to IES.
+The FCRC shall process all appeal request submitted and shall not make a determination as to the appropriateness or timeliness of the appeal request.
 For TANF sanction appeals, write SANCTION at the top for expedited processing.
 File copies of all documents in the case record.

 A person may file an appeal by phone by calling the Bureau of Hearings' toll-free number (1-800-435-0774).

 For SNAP appeals only, a person may file an appeal by telling DHS staff, by phone or in person, that they want to appeal.